Coins cascaded out of his piggy bank and rolled across the floor. “I’m going to count my money” Noah announced.

 How much can we afford? – We have four kids and we simply don’t have room in the budget to be giving them $10 a week each.

 What are they expected to pay for? – Our kids use their pocket money for whatever they want.
 They are not expected to use it to pay for any essentials, or regular expenses.
 Since our kids are allowed to buy whatever they want, we don’t want them to have a large amount of money they could spend on loading up on junk!
 Even if they spend their whole allowance on junk food, because it is such a small amount, we can live with that.

 Are you are open to negotiating rises? – Our kids started out with $2 a week and negotiated a 50 cent pay rise after a few years.
 The whole negotiation process was a great learning opportunity and we are glad we built in room for this kind of stuff.

 Should kids do ‘give – spend – save’?

 The concepts of saving and giving are important.
 Teaching kids how to budget, and explaining the idea of saving, spending and sharing a percentage of their ‘income’ willsset them up for good financial literacy in years to come.

 These are things we actively teach our kids, but since our kids only get a small amount of allowance, there are no rules about what they do with that money.

 I think modelling these values, and making it easy for the kids to put these ideas into action are the best ways to teach them.
 So each child has a bank account that they can deposit savings into, and we have a family ‘giving jar’ that we all contribute loose change to and then decide on a charity to give to at the end of the year.
-You might find setting up a system like these ‘spend save share’ jars, works well for your kids.
+You might find setting up a system like these ‘spend save share’ piggybank, works well for your kids.